junxit/us-congress-bills-110/metadata.md

 - 2008-09-22 — Committee on Indian Affairs.
 Reported by Senator Dorgan with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 110-480.
 - 2008-09-22 — Committee on Indian Affairs.
 Reported by Senator Dorgan with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 110-480.
 - 2008-09-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 1041.
+- 2008-09-26 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S9858-9859; text as passed Senate: CR S9858-9859)
+- 2008-09-26 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S9858-9859; text as passed Senate: CR S9858-9859)
+- 2008-09-27 — Message on Senate action sent to the House.
+- 2008-09-27 — Received in the House.
+- 2008-09-27 — Referred to the House Committee on Natural Resources.